Gilandel/utils-assertor/README.md

 As the previous example demonstrates it, in message, variables, parameters and arguments can be injected.
 The syntax is exactly the same as default [String.format](http://docs.oracle.com/javase/8/docs/api/java/util/Formatter.html) arguments, just suffix it by the character asterisk/star '*' to inject a parameter/variable.

 The message builder works in two different ways, following the context:
-- in intermediate methods (ex: `.isBlank()`), only current checked parameter and the method variables can be injected,
+- in intermediate methods (ex: `.isBlank()`), only current checked variable and the method parameters can be injected,
-- in final methods (ex: `.orElseThrow()`), all parameters and variables can be injected.
+- in final methods (ex: `.orElseThrow()`), all variables and parameters can be injected.

 ```java
 Assertor.that(Math.PI).isLT(1d, Locale.US, "'%.3f*' isn't lower than '%f*'")